 1. Muscle cramps and tension

-One of the most common symptoms of Magnesium deficiency is muscle cramps and tension.
-Magnesium plays a crucial role in muscle function, and a lack of this mineral can cause muscles to contract and spasm, leading to painful cramps.
+A common Magnesium deficiency symptom is muscle cramps and tension.
+Magnesium plays a crucial role in muscle function, and a lack of this essential mineral can cause muscles to contract and spasm, leading to painful cramps.
+If you experience the occasional muscle spasm, it may be because you have low magnesium levels.

 Magnesium levels actually fluctuate throughout a woman’s menstrual cycle and drop during the luteal phase (when PMS kicks in).
 Taking Magnesium regularly could help soothe specific PMS symptoms like bloating, cramping, tenderness, and moodiness.